cortexproject/cortex/docs/blocks-storage/convert-stored-chunks-to-blocks.md

 - `-builder.scheduler-endpoint` - where to find scheduler, eg. "scheduler:9095"
 - `-schema-config-file` - Cortex schema file, used to find out which chunks store to use for given plan
-- `-gcs.bucketname` – when using GCS as chunks store
+- `-gcs.bucketname` – when using GCS as chunks store (other chunks backend storages, like S3, are supported as well)
 - `-blocks-storage.*` - blocks storage configuration
 - `-builder.output-dir` - Local directory where Builder keeps the block while it is being built.
 Once block is uploaded to blocks storage, it is deleted from local directory.

 Multiple builders may run at the same time, each builder will receive different plan to work on from scheduler.
-Builders are CPU intensive (decoding and merging chunks), and require fast IO for writing chunks.
+Builders are CPU intensive (decoding and merging chunks), and require fast disk IO for writing blocks.

-Builders's metrics use `cortex_blocksconvert_builder` prefix, and include total number of fetched chunks and their size, read position of the current plan and plan size, total number of written series and samples, number of chunks that couldn't be downloaded.
+Builders's metrics have `cortex_blocksconvert_builder` prefix, and include total number of fetched chunks and their size, read position of the current plan and plan size, total number of written series and samples, number of chunks that couldn't be downloaded.

+### Limitations

+The `blocksconvert` toolset currently has the following limitations:

+- Supports only BigTable for chunks index backend
+- Supports only chunks schema versions v9, v10 and v11